Thomas Jørgensen

-Thomas Jørgensen (born 30 September 2005) is a Danish professional footballer who plays as a midfielder for Danish Superliga club Viborg FF.
+Thomas Jørgensen (born 30 September 2005) is a Danish professional footballer who plays as a midfielder for Ligue 1 club Toulouse and the Denmark national team.

 Club career

-Jørgensen joined F.C.
-Copenhagen from Herfølge Boldklub as a youngster.
-Here he played in various Copenhagen youth teams and did so well that 17-year-old Jørgensen signed a new three-year contract in December 2022.
-In May 2023 Jørgensen was included in the first team squad for the first time when he was selected for a Danish Superliga match against AGF.
+Jørgensen joined Copenhagen from Herfølge Boldklub in his youth.
+He played for the Copenhagen youth teams and, as a 17-year-old, Jørgensen signed a new three-year contract in December 2022.
+In May 2023, he was included in the first-team squad for the first time for a Danish Superliga match against AGF.
 However, it did not turn into a debut.

-Still with his professional debut still to come, Jørgensen was loaned out to Hvidovre IF at the end of January 2024 until the end of the season.
-During his loan spell, 18-year-old Jørgensen played every game for Hvidovre, the majority of which were starts.
-Jørgensen was named Young Player of the Month in the Danish Superliga in March 2024.
-However, Hvidovre were relegated to the Danish 1st Division and Jørgensen returned to Copenhagen in the summer of 2024.
+Still with his professional debut still to come, Jørgensen was loaned out to Hvidovre IF in January 2024 until the end of the 2024–25 season.
+During his loan spell, Jørgensen played every game for Hvidovre, starting most of them.
+He was named Young Player of the Month in the Danish Superliga in March 2024.
+However, Hvidovre were relegated to the Danish 1st Division and Jørgensen returned to Copenhagen at the end of his loan.